You’re your own boss as a freelance graphic designer — which means you have to price your own services. The question is: how much should you charge?

 Even worse, since you’re working online, your competition probably includes amateurs doing substandard work for cheap prices — even cheaper if rent is due.

 However, you have no obligation to price your services at so-called market rates.
-It should be about how much you value yourself as a graphic designer — but don’t bite off more than you can chew.
+It should be about how much you value yourself as a graphic designer.
+At the same time, try not to bite off more than you can chew.
 If you’re just starting out and have no experience, don’t expect to find clients who value your services and respect you as a professional.
 It takes time to build a solid reputation, but if done right, you will be able to re-evaluate your rates and earn a higher income later on.

 DETERMINE THE VALUE OF YOUR SERVICES